Sean Spicer: Rockville High School Rape The Reason Immigration Is A Priority

 “The victim was walking in a school hallway when she met two male students, identified as Montano and Sanchez.
 Montano asked the victim to walk with him and Sanchez.
 Montano asked the victim to engage in sexual intercourse.
 She refused.
 Montano asked the victim again and then forced her into a boy’s bathroom and then into a stall.
 Montano and Sanchez both raped the victim inside the bathroom stall.”

 It has been reported that while the victim knew only one of the attackers, all three were in the ninth grade.
-This lead Spicer to question how a 17 and 18-year-old could be enrolled in the ninth grade.
-Montgomery County Superintendent Jack Smith explained that as the pair had no papers or record of their academic history, they were automatically enrolled as freshman.
+This lead Spicer to question how a 17- and 18-year-old could be enrolled in the ninth grade.
+Montgomery County Superintendent Jack Smith explained that as the pair had no papers or record of their academic history, they were automatically enrolled as freshmen.

 The Center for Immigration Studies, which finances studies supporting their position of minimizing immigration, has highlighted the “surge of illegal aliens arriving from Central America” under the Obama administration, criticizing the sanctuary policy of counties like Montgomery.